RobertWiggins/barometer-client/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ### Acknowledgments
-Special thanks to the folks at IBM Watson for the hard work on the Natural Language Processing model and API To Twitter, for providing access to its world of tweets posted within the last seven days through its search API
+Special thanks to the folks at IBM Watson for the hard work on the Natural Language Processing model and API.
+To Twitter, for providing access to its world of tweets posted within the last seven days through its search API.